-The forward plan will contain matters which the Leader has reason to believe will be the subject of a Key Decision to be taken by the Cabinet, a Committee of the Cabinet or individual Members of the Cabinet in the course of the discharge of an executive function.
-It will describe the following particulars in so far as the information is available or might reasonably be obtained:
+The forward plan will contain matters which the Leader considers are likely to be be the subject of a Key Decision to be taken by the Cabinet, a Committee of the Cabinet or individual Members of the Cabinet.
+Each entry in the forward plan will include:

-- (i) the matter in respect of which a decision is to be made; - (ii) where the decision taker is an individual, his name and title, if any, and where the decision taker is a body, its name and details of membership; - (iii) the date on which, or the period within which, the decision is to be taken; - (iv) a list of the documents submitted to the decision taker for consideration in relation to the matter.
+- (i) the matter in respect of which a decision is to be made; - (ii) where the decision taker is an individual, that individual's name and title, if any, and where the decision taker is a body, its name - (iii) the date on which, or the period within which, the decision is to be taken; - (iv) a list of the documents submitted to the decision taker for consideration in relation to the matter.